fontaromain/Guitarrero/README.txt

- Guitarrero is a clone of Frets on Fire™ game.
+Guitarrero is a clone of Frets on FireÂ© game.

 Main Features :
     Totally free
     Fully written in C++ for best performances
-    Fully compliant with Frets On Fire™ songs
+    Fully compliant with Frets On FireÂ© songs Supports Multiplayer
-    Supports Multiplayer
     Skinnable GUI
     3D Scenery (not yet fully functionnal)